jvik/IBE260-bridge/README.md

 ## About the project

 Project for IBE260 at Molde University College.
-A fairly simple full stack application to simulate a simplified bidding solution for contract bridge.
+A fairly simple full stack application to emulate a simplified version of contract bridge with a node.js API.

 ## Getting Started